gaelforcerobotics/gaelforcerobotics.github.io/README.md

 * Additionally the form or point of contact should be distinguishable from the club's point of contact and any other surrounding elements

 ### Styling
+* Make a separate `*.css` file with your team's code and link it to the page along with the main css
+    * Example: `5327S.css`
 * Must write UX friendly code.
 This means that:
     * All paragraphs or bodies of text (if not using the pre-existing classes) must be left-aligned.
     * Must have easily noticeable links and hover-able elements.